 Sault Ste.
 Marie sits on the border between Canada and the United States.
 It is most known for having hundreds of miles of world-class skiing trails.
-It is also home to the Crank Shield annual back country mountain bike stage race.
+It is also home to the Crank Shield annual back-country mountain bike stage race.

 Make time to visit the Soo Locks and St. Marys River Waterfront Boardwalk.

 You’ll love the laid-back artsy vibe of the city that prioritizes a work-life balance.
-Throughout the year you will find a whole host of events including: Rotary Fest, Algoma Fall Festival, the Gathering at the Rapids Pow Wow, and more!
+Throughout the year you will find a whole host of events including Rotary Fest, Algoma Fall Festival, the Gathering at the Rapids Pow Wow, and more!

-South Haven is one of most recognized best small towns in Michigan.
-It has been a very popular destination for those who want to escape the big city during the summer or a weekend getaway.
+South Haven is one of the most recognized best small towns in Michigan.
+It has been a very popular destination for those who want to escape the big city during the summer or for a weekend getaway.
 It is largely known for its award-winning wineries, sandy beaches, and outdoor adventures.

-If you like biking, the Kal-Haven Trail has a 34-mile long scenic path.
+If you like biking, the Kal-Haven Trail has a 34-mile-long scenic path.
 Or if you prefer to kayak, you’ll be impressed with the gorgeous views of the Black River.

 But you don’t have to leave town to enjoy nature.
 Shoppers can enjoy the scenery with the river that runs through the heart of the city.

 Known as the “The Riviera of the Midwest,” St. Joseph has so many things to do!
-You can truly visit anytime of the year and experience interesting restaurants, shopping, outdoor activities, and charming wineries.
+You can truly visit any time of the year and experience interesting restaurants, shopping, outdoor activities, and charming wineries.
 The town is named after the St. Joseph’s River that flows through into Lake Michigan.